ShoheiNakamukai/RO_prediction_of_PNPA/README.md

 ## Overview
 Scripts used to run the retention order prediction presented in the paper:

-"Retention order Prediction of peptides containing non-progteinogenic amino acids"
+"Retention order prediction of peptides containing non-progteinogenic amino acids"

 _Shohei Nakamukai, Eisuke Hayakawa, Masanori Arita_

 ## Usage

+Retention order prediction of the paper can be reproduced by using the smile_to_prediction.py